Kirkwood Club Handbook

 • Meetings: Any student group wishing to reserve space on campus to host a meeting can do so by filling out the Activity Request Form.
 Student Life can then help find the ideal location to meet your needs.
 If academic organizations are using their academic department to book rooms, please notify Student Life as to where and when these meetings will take place.

 • Table Events: This can include an informational table to promote upcoming club and organization events or fundraisers, for recruitment, or to promote the mission/goals of your group.
 Whatever it might be, Student Life can help set up the table and figure out what might make the most sense in terms of location, time of day, etc. When at a tabling event, students are required to stand behind their designated table; they cannot approach students, come out from behind the table with clipboards, or engage with students away from their table location.
 You must allow students the opportunity to come to your table instead of you leaving your table to approach students.
+For a tabling event, a club needs to complete the Activity Request Form.

 • Events: Several groups on campus host events each year ranging from talent shows to welcome picnics.
-Regardless of the activity, an Activity Request Form is needed to start the process.
+Regardless of the event, an Event Request Form is needed to start the process.
 Student Life can assist with any questions relating to planning those events or activities to ensure that no rules or regulations in this handbook are violated.
 The use of music or noise louder than normal talking volume for events, tables, bake sales, or any other event needs to be approved prior to the event.

 • Movie or Film Showings: The Federal Copyright Act prohibits the showing of copyrighted movies or films without purchasing the license for each showing.
 (Even if you own a DVD, it doesn’t give you the right to show it.)
 Any group interested in hosting a movie or film can discuss the process of obtaining a license by reaching out to Student Life.

 • Donations and Related Activities: Any group wishing to have a donation drive or similar activity can do so with prior approval from Student Life and any other departments or areas impacted by the activity.
 The activity must also be well defined with information for those interested.
 For example, if you’re running a clothing drive for a local nonprofit with donation boxes across campus at the Library, Rec Center, and Computer Lab, you must obtain approval from Student Life to host the donation drive as well as from each location to place a donation box in their area.
 The box then needs to have information attached regarding what the drive is for, the name and contact information for the group that’s conducting the drive, and the timeline of the project.
+An Event Request Form will need to be completed for a donation drive.

 1. Academic Enrichment: Engaging academic areas and/or organizations across the college in activities.
 For example, automotive students showing other students how to check their oil and tire pressure, ceramics students doing pottery wheel demonstrations, dental health students handing out toothbrushes, and respiratory students hosting a display on the dangers of smoking.